pablolucio97/Study_Content/general_development/software_architeture.md

 - To allow that your application is able to be scaled horizontally, you must implement 12 factors and it need to be stateless.
 - Always prefer to scale your system instances horizontally because it allows more flexibility and grant more computational power if the system grows to much.
 - To test if your application is configurable, you can run your application on production environment with stage credentials.
 All fixes must be done just exchanging credentials.
+- Always as possible avoid operations on your database, because depending on the number of requests it can be expensive.
+- Internet is not unlimited, always as possible use Edge Computing/CDN's to server static files, and allow the user bump on server nearest to him instead bump on your server directly.